A representation of Psyche, taken from the BPS logo

 The investigator(s) may make recommendations for change to enable us to minimise the risk of future wrongdoing.

-Appropriate steps will be taken to ensure that a Worker's working relationships are not prejudiced by the fact of disclosure of whistleblowing concerns.
+Appropriate steps will be taken to ensure that an individual's working relationships are not prejudiced by the fact of disclosure of whistleblowing concerns.

-We will aim to keep the Worker informed of the progress of the investigation and its likely timescale.
+We will aim to keep the individual informed of the progress of the investigation and its likely timescale.

 However, sometimes the need for confidentiality may prevent us giving specific details of the investigation or any disciplinary action or other action taken as a result.